May 22nd, 2020 | Why Is It Cool To Work As a Career Advisor?

 Most people have bosses (and I used to be in an environment where absolutely everyone has a boss) so I used to assume that this is the status quo: the way that things should be.
 Now I see that it’s not.

 Every day is different, unexpected things happen, new people cross my way, and I try something new.
 This sounds obvious but if you have ever been working in academia, you know that daily life at work can also be very monotonous.
 Also, I experience some healthy level of unpredictability right now: people are an organic material that makes decisions using heuristics so the outcomes are often unpredictable.
 And that’s just great!

 6. No Downtime.

-Also, conversations with people are actually meaningful.
-I am terrible at small talk and I never really enjoyed this type of light-hearted chitchat; every time I end up having a small talk, I feel like I losing time.
-And now, I don’t really need to practice small talk anymore.
+Also, conversations with people are meaningful.
+I am terrible at small talk and I never really enjoyed this type of light-hearted chitchat; every time I end up having small talk, I feel like I losing time.
+And now, I don’t need to practice small talk anymore.

 7. You Can Shake Hands With Your Beneficiary.

 It is a really good reason to be happy for me.
 When I was doing my academic job, I used to construct quite abstract models of the brain and I could never meet the beneficiaries of my work.
 It’s quite possible that there were no beneficiaries at all…

 I was just putting some publications online, getting some (to some extent, random) citations, and that was the end of the process.
 Now, everything starts with the beneficiary: people contact me because they need my direct help.
 And that’s an incredible source of motivation for me.

 Just like in academia, whenever I produce new content, I can put my name on this content.
 As for a Millennial like me, this is important too!